Check out these fun & healthy Halloween treats by low carb food bloggers!

 Halloween Witches’ Finger Cookies by Sugar Free Mom

-With their icky green colouring and pointy pumpkin seed nails these sugar free cookies look delightfully hideous.
+With their icky green colouring and pointy pumpkin seed nails these sugar free cookies are perfect healthy Halloween party food!

 Frankenstein Kiwis by Two Healthy Kitchens

-Such a fun idea and a great little craft project.
-Turn a Kiwi into a cute mini-Frankenstein – the hairstyle is up to you!
+How adorable is this Halloween fruit idea?
+In this great little craft project you turn a Kiwi into a cute mini-Frankenstein – the hairstyle is up to you!